azzarip/food-explorers/content/emails/Adventures/Paris/FromMilanoToParis.md

 Monday meetings, email, zoom calls...
 The same office, the same tasks, the same routine.

-But as you sip your coffee and scroll through your inbox, let your mind drift for a moment—back to the lively streets of Milano, the flavors of our shared meals, the laughter, the discoveries.
+But as you sitting on the train and scrolling through your inbox, let your mind drift for a moment—back to the lively streets of Milano, the flavors of our shared meals, the laughter, the discoveries.

 Because who says adventure has to end just because the weekend is over?